DanielJDufour/flug/README.md

 # features
 - Only One Assertion Function
 - Easy Startup
+- Works in Browser and NodeJS
 - Light Weight (~4KB)
 - Sane Defaults
 - Zero Dependencies
 - Fixed Order
 - Async Support
 - Simple By Design
-- Exit on First Failure
+- Exit on First Failure (NodeJS Only)

 # background
 There's a lot of awesome assertions libraries out there with a lot of awesome assertion functions.
 But the reality is that I have struggled to remember all the names of the assertion functions.
 Is it `t.eq` or `t.is`?
 Is it `deepStrictEqual` or `strictDeepEqual`?
 I needed a simpler, more memorable testing inteface, so I built Flug.